kocsismate/templater/README.md

 #templater

-Currently, the library only supports conversion of PHP templates into Twig Templates.
 I developed this library for a project where I had to replace the legacy PHP templates to Twig templates.
-The job was enormous: we had more than 16,000 PHP tags (sometimes with dozens of lines) in 400+ files.
+The job was
+enormous: we had more than 16,000 PHP tags (sometimes with dozens of lines) in 400+ files.

 So thanks to Templater I managed to successfully convert (almost barely) with automatic techniques, the 90% of the different tags, and the 81% of all the tags (the majority of the difference comes from the fact that block endings, like